Sky News

 Flagship Outside Broadcasts

-All-Day Channel Takeovers or just a grand old lady doing a piece to camera - Richard’s experience was sometimes called-for outside the studios.
+All-Day Channel Takeovers… or just a Very Grand Lady doing a piece to camera… Richard’s experience was sometimes called-for outside the fixed studios.

 The Queen